 The Beard: Tomoe of all people suggests that Sumika get one for the PR while she's campaigning for student council president, and they settle for Akemiya, who happily, unthinkingly shows up to their date crossdressing.

-Beautiful All Along: Watamura with her hair down is a beautiful fashion model, Watamura with her hair up is... a caricature of a human being.
+Beautiful All Along: Watamura with her hair down is a beautiful fashion model.
+Watamura with her hair up is... a caricature of a human being.
+Unlike most examples of this trope, however, she doesn't seem to angst at all about her usual appearance, she doesn't seem to care, or even notice, that she's extremely beautiful, and she even seems to think she looks better with her hair up.

 Big Eater: Most of Kiyori's appearances include her eating something at least once.